-4. The City's Plan to Provide Police Protection Would Not Benefit Residents of Parcel 1.
+4. The City's Plan to Provide Police Protection Would Not Benefit Residents of the PAA.

-The evidence shows that the level of law enforcement protection currently provided to residents of Parcel 1 is adequate.
+The evidence shows that the level of law enforcement protection currently provided to PAA residents is adequate.
 The PAA has a low level of crime and the sheriff's department currently possesses the ability to address the needs of the area.
 Tr.
 1187, 1189, 1190-93.
 In fact, the Sheriff of Lauderdale County, as the chief law enforcement officer of the County, testified that there is no need for municipal level police protection in the PAA.
 Tr.
 1193 Furthermore, Dr. Martin and Mr. Herrington both testified that they are satisfied with the level of law enforcement protection currently provided.
 Tr.
 1052, 1100.